-If you or a family member has been injured seriously in a car accident and need compensation to cover your injuries and life changes, contact an experienced Atlanta car accident lawyer to represent you.
+If you or a family member have been seriously injured in a car accident and need compensation to cover your injuries and life changes, contact an experienced Atlanta car accident lawyer at the Rafi Law Firm to represent you.
 We will make sure all damages are taken into account, not just the ones with a dollar amount.
-Serious injuries can cause major changes, and the attorneys at Rafi Law Firm are here to help you ease through those transitions while holding those who are responsible for your injuries accountable for their actions.
+Serious injuries can cause significant changes, and the personal injury attorneys at Rafi Law Firm are here to help you ease through those transitions while holding those who are responsible for your injuries accountable for their actions.

 How We Can Help You With Your Car Accident Case

 At Rafi Law Firm, we are committed to representing those who have suffered from personal injuries due to the negligence or recklessness of another person or entity.
 We win the cases that others can’t win because we are willing to spend the time, energy, and effort to push every case through the lawsuit process.
 Mike Rafi prepares every case for trial because he knows that insurance companies will try to keep their money in their pockets.